Spelis/nvim/README.md

 ## Overview

-These are my personal Neovim config files, focused on simplicity, speed and practical workflows.
-Minimal startup time to get you into your editor, faster.
+These are my personal Neovim config files, focused on simplicity and speed.

 ## Features

-* Full-fledged LSP setup, easily install new LSP servers with :Mason
+* you better know how to install an LSP, LOL

-* Lazy loading to avoid slow startups
+* Lazy loading to avoid slow startups (~60ms)

-* Beautiful themes out of the box

-* Modern UI
+* ONE Beautiful Gruvbox dark theme OOTB

+* One of the simplest UIs you can imagine, just a statusbar, some pickers and your code.

+* It's a minimal config how many bullet points do you expect?

 ## Installation

 `git clone https://github.com/spelis/nvim.git ~/.config/nvim`

-Make sure you're on the latest neovim.
-Any issues that occur on earlier versions are your problem.
+Any issue that occurs is your problem.

 ## Usage